PFAS: the dangerous forever chemicals threatening our health

 For years, conservation voters have been advocating for action on PFAS as more and more communities have discovered these chemicals in their drinking water.
 We have advocated for PFAS remediation funding in the state budget for the last three years and have built public pressure to demand clean water standards.

 With Gov. Evers' leadership, Wisconsin passed the first-ever statewide PFAS water standards in 2022.
 The PFAS administrative rules are a significant step toward making sure all Wisconsinites have access to clean, safe drinking water.
 With historic levels of federal funding from Pres.
-Joe Biden’s Bipartisan Infrastructure Law, communities that test and find high levels of PFAS in their water now have the resources to make their water safer to drink.
+Joe Biden’s Bipartisan Infrastructure Law, communities that test and find high levels of PFAS in their water now have some resources to make their water safer to drink.

 The PFAS Interactive Data Viewer